cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   return [c, s]
 ~~~

-The helper function ComputeCompositesFast is as defined below.
+The helper function ComputeCompositesFast is as defined below, and is an
+optimization of the ComputeComposites function for servers since they have
+knowledge of the private key.

 ~~~
 Input: